- Prerequisites and Terminology

 The Geoparser works best on running text, as it considers locations in context for disambiguation.
 For example, if you would like to get a sense of the place names mentioned in a piece of text, the Geoparser can be used to identify terms in a document that are likely to refer to place names.
 It will then provide its best guess as to where those places are in terms of latitute/longitude coordinates.

-In December 2015, the Edinburgh Geoparser was released under the University of Edinburgh’s GPL license to be used by other researchers in the field of text mining as well as other scholars who are interested in geoparsing text.
-More information on its documentation, publications about it and how to download it can be found here.
+In December 2015, the Edinburgh Geoparser was released under the University of Edinburgh’s GPL license to be used by other researchers in the field of text mining and natural language processing as well as scholars who are interested in geoparsing text.
+More information on its documentation, publications using it and how to download it can be found here.

 A simple online demo of the vanilla Edinburgh Geoparser can be tried out here.
 It provides only the visual interface to the Geoparser output after uploading a text file and selecting a gazetteer.
 The demo is otherwise not configurable and should only be used to try out small examples and not for geo-parsing a large number of files.